CRESCENT JUNCTION, UTAH

 Charles said, “I hope the daughter is alright.”
 It was the first Leonard Brown had heard of a third victim.
 They both saw damage to the rear bumper and to the driver’s side door.
 Brown got out and shined a light into the VW.
 There was nobody there.

-It was easy to surmise what had happened— Dennise had tried to escape in the VW, but had no driving experience; yet she had managed to travel several miles before, finally, Aragon rammed the small car from behind, then hit it broadsides.
+It was easy to surmise what had happened— Dennise had tried to escape in the VW, but had no driving experience; she had managed to travel less than a mile before Aragon overtook her and rammed the small car from behind, then hit it broadsides.
 She lurched to a stop and tried to get away, into the darkness, but Aragon grabbed her before she could get very far and dragged her back to his Ford.
 He may have thrown her into the trunk, or he may have tried to keep her restrained next to him on the front seat.
 Nobody knows.

 To his horror, Brown now realized that the Ford sedan he had passed earlier, just a few hundred yards before he saw the VW, was the killer’s car.
 Had Brown left Moab just three minutes earlier, he may well have come upon the two vehicles as Aragon attempted to drag Dennise from the Volkswagen.
 He thought of his Moab friends who had earlier delayed his departure when they encouraged him to stay in town with them.
 That delay saved my life, he thought.

 He knew he would have stopped and tried to intervene.
 And like a cold chill down his spine, he also realized he most likely would have become the fourth victim of this insane man, who was now at large, somewhere within a few miles in this forbidding country, in the middle of the night, with a terrified 15 year old girl.